-I’m still retired, still married and now live in Leesburg, VA with my wife, daughter, son-in-law, two grandsons, a Pug, a mixed Jack Russell/Whatever and initially, a real Jack Russell, a second Pug and a demented one-eyed Maltese, all of whom have gone on to the big doghouse in the sky.
+I’m still retired and now live in Leesburg, VA with my daughter, son-in-law, two grandsons, two Pugs, a mixed Terrier/Whatever and initially, a real Jack Russell, a second Pug and a demented one-eyed Maltese, all of whom have gone on to the big doghouse in the sky.
 After 17 years of faithful service, the ancient pickup truck was replaced by a shiny new SUV.
 And I still spend more time than I should writing stuff like this and fooling around with open source software.

 Guess if nothing else, I can say: “Been there, done that” as the answer to a lot questions…and am “still doing that.”

 And that’s my story and I’m sticking to it!

 The initial version of this page was created on Wednesday, 24 December 1997